atlasbioinfo/DeepDRU/README.md

-# Decipher the rules which mRNA structure differs in vivo and in vitro by deep learning.
+# Decipher the rules which mRNA structure differs in vivo and in vitro by deep neural networks.

 >This floder contains:
 >1.	vivoMRNAStructurePredictModel.tf	:	Well-trained DNN model